alexenglish/VerusExtras/README.md

 Update the config file (named 'config') with the path to your Verus CLI RPC executable.
 Some scripts depend on bc (command-line calculator), jq (command-line json parser, constructor, pretty-printer), or xxd (command-line hex-dumps and reverse hex-dumps).

-## simple-staker.sh
-Simple staker shields coinbases to a private address, then moves available private address balances to public addresses (randomly selected from those available, creating new addresses if necessary) for staking.
-This script can be run manually, set up as a cron job, or used with the blocknotify parameter to execute every X blocks (not recommended if you're still syncing the chain).

 ## verus-completion.bash
 Gives tab-completion for the verus and komodo-cli RPC commands in a bash shell.
 At the moment it only auto-completes commands, but I intend to add support for a few dynamic types.
 To make use of it run `source verus-completion.bash` in your shell, or add that to your .bashrc (you may have to adjust paths).